-While the new mutant varieties of crops have increased food availability, diversity and accessibility, the crops also must be accepted by consumers, meeting their needs and preferences, if they are to contribute to reducing hunger and improving health and wellbeing.
-Market prices paid for produce from these new mutant varieties indicates there is indeed demand for these varieties.
-On average, the prices of mutant varieties were 5% higher than control variety prices.
+Market prices paid for produce from these new mutant varieties indicates there is demand for these varieties.
+The median price of mutant varieties was 5% higher than control variety prices.

 The case of sorghum in Indonesia provides a good example of the uptake of new mutant varieties.
 Three sorghum mutant varieties have been commercialised since sorghum became part of the RCA mutation breeding programme.
 As a country where the main staple food is rice and the population were not familiar with sorghum, commercialisation focused on highlighting the nutritional added value of the crop.
 Sorghum grains are high in fibre, iron, protein, calcium, and useful polyphenols, but low in fat and cholesterol.
 Furthermore, sorghum is gluten-free and has a low glycaemic index.
 Sorghum has become widely accepted in Indonesia.
 Sorghum products are now available in supermarkets, restaurants and bakeries in the country and are widely regarded as nutritious and tasty.
 Sorghum is showing significant potential for increasing Indonesia’s food security, improving farmers’ incomes and supporting more sustainable agricultural practice.